Buffy Comforter Reviews

 Those who dislike white bedding for upkeep purposes (only color so far)

 People that do not want a comforter that shows wrinkles

 Anyone that wants a machine-washable comforter (Buffy is dry clean only)

-Intro to Buffy Comforter And Policies
+Intro To Buffy Comforter

 If you’re a hot sleeper or live in a particularly hot region, you probably know how it feels to lay restless in the middle of the night in a constant battle between being too hot for your comforter, but also not wanting to sleep without a cover to curl up with.